-In the head there is a 60 amp cartridge fuse (3" version of the sort in an ordinary plug).
+In the head there is a 60 amp cartridge fuse (3" version of the sort in an ordinary plug) Very old supplies may have only a 30amp fuse.
 These are often removed to cut off the supply.
 You can buy them at electrical wholesalers.